 Gifts to the Good Works Fund ensure both current and future good works: 25 percent of each gift is invested as an endowment to perpetuate the mission of the FAIA Good Works Fund for many generations.
 The Community Foundation of North Florida* manages all contributions to the FAIA Good Works Fund, which are tax-deductible, and a volunteer leadership committee oversees the fund's administration and other efforts.

-Established in 1990, this scholarship is awarded in honor of the former FAIA President.
+Tom C. Johnson Scholarship: Established in 1990, this scholarship is awarded in honor of the former FAIA president.
 One scholarship in the amount of $1,500 is awarded for the academic year.
-Eligibility criteria include: academic performance, career interest in the property & casualty industry; financial need; extracurricular activities; upper-class status (returning senior); RMI major; and Florida resident.
-Recipient is selected from students nominated by RMI faculty at Florida State University.
+Eligibility criteria include: academic performance, career interest in the property and casualty industry; financial need; extracurricular activities; upper-class status (returning senior); RMI major; and Florida resident.
+The recipient is selected from students nominated by RMI faculty at Florida State University.

-Established in 1998, this scholarship is awarded in honor of the former FAIA President.
-The scholarship award is $1,000 for the academic year.
-Selection criteria are similar to the Tom C. Johnson Scholarship.
-Congratulations to Nicholas Benza (right, with FAIA Good Works Fund Staff Liaison Bill Perkins), the 2013 McCue Scholarship award recipient.
+Buddy McCue Scholarship: Established in 1998, this scholarship is awarded in honor of the former FAIA president.
+The scholarship award is $1,000 for the academic year, and selection criteria are similar to the Tom C. Johnson Scholarship.

 *The Community Foundation of North Florida is a 501(c)(3) organization that manages the fund, handles legal issues, provides investment expertise, and ensures full compliance with the IRS.
 When donating online, a service charge of 2 to 2.5 percent is incurred on credit-card donations.
 The charge will appear on your statement as PAYPAL *COMMUNITYFO.